Board of Trustees

 Alexander V. Hirsch is a professor of Political Science in the Division of Humanities and Social Sciences at Caltech.
 He and his wife Melanie Thomas have been a part of the CCC community since their (now) five-year old son Gabriel joined Diana’s Dolphins; their younger son Benjamin later followed in his footsteps.
 Alex has felt extraordinarily fortunate to have his boys in such an amazing environment for early-childhood education, and has been impressed beyond words by the skills, dedication, and professionalism of its teachers, working under Susan Wood’s incredible leadership.
 He hopes to give back to the CCC community by contributing his skills and experience in financial planning, group decision-making, and education administration to the CCC board, as it seeks to maintain and grow the Center’s leadership in ECSTEM education in a difficult and rapidly changing educational and sociopolitical environment.

-Joann Li is a proud parent and loves to see how her son, Conn, has grown over his last three years in this wonderful community.
+Joann Lee is a proud parent and loves to see how her son, Conn, has grown over his last three years in this wonderful community.
 She is a mother of three children and a passionate worker in the art field as a local gallery owner.
 Not only does she care about her kids’ education and development, she also dedicates herself to providing education for all children, especially knowledge in the arts.
 Joann aims to provide art education to children in the Pasadena community through hosting CCC’s 50th Anniversary event at her gallery, Ai+ studio, and beyond.
 She would be honored to host further exhibitions and activities for the students to build their confidence and foster their own style of artistic expression.
 During the pandemic, her gallery provided virtual tours for the CCC community and was pleased to contribute hand sanitizers and masks for the ongoing protection for the CCC family.
 She looks forward to providing further help to create positive and memorable moments for the students.
 Joann is grateful for CCC’s dependable faculty and inclusive community, and appreciates the opportunity serve as board member.

 Pauline McPeake has been an early childhood educator for over 20-years.
 Since 2011 she has served as the Executive Director of the Growing Place in Santa Monica, a non-profit organization with three NAEYC accredited infant/toddler/preschool programs.
 Pauline is also an adjunct professor at Santa Monica College and member of the Santa Monica Early Childhood Task Force.
 For 15-years, she has personally and professionally benefitted from sustaining a relationship with the ED, Susan, educators at CCC, and its exemplary curriculum for young children.
 While Pauline absolutely loves her career and also enjoys time with her family and friends, taking in the natural beauty of Southern California, and reading.